Inspire – High potential and gifted education

 - Targeted formative assessment to identify early high potential across classes.

-- OT and learning support consultations that enable differentiation for advanced learners.
+- Learning support consultations that enable differentiation for advanced learners.

 Creative Domain